DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Zapsplat requires attribution.
 Although necessary, ascribing the gun sound effects to the particular creator and website can be tedious and affect the presentation of your body of work.

 The only way to avoid the lengthy attribution is to subscribe to a monthly or yearly Gold Account.
-Once upgraded, you receive access to higher-quality sound and a larger library.
+Once upgraded, you can access higher-quality sound and a more extensive library.

 The Boom Library is a premium selection of professional, 12 multichannel source recorded weapon sound effects.
 The multichannel recordings allow for more versatility in the editing and placement of the high-definition SFX.